ryanklaiber/Possible/README.md

 9. Fading into oblivion - when the truth value of a sentence reaches a predetermined very small number, the sentence with that truth value attached to it is erased so that logic utilizing it does not proceed.
 10. Abbreviation expansion determining for abbreviations with multiple expansions not found in the source - can determine which abbreviation expansion is appropriate by searching for key words highly related to one expansion, but not the other(s).

+*The same results should be produced given the same code, sources, and actor/receiver combination.